jacques-saraydaryan/particles_filter_plane_simulator_student/README.md

         return new_particle_list
 ```

-### Influence of environement and different parameters
+### Influence of the environments and the different parameters

 - Generate several test environments (at least 5) and highlight particle filter behaviour of each of them (specify the chosen, weight computation method, motion and observation error model)